henryjuho/python_qsub_wrapper/README.md

 # Introduction

 This repository contains a small python module, ```qsub.py``` which provides functionally to write and submitted shell scripts to the 'Son of grid engine'.
+This developmental branch also contains initial compatibility with the SLURM system as well.
 Also included is a standalone script ```qsub_gen.py``` which provides similar functionality from the command line.

 # qsub.py
 ## Installation